About Our Tea

 In the 16th Century, Sen No Rikyu was a great tea master who defined the rituals of the Japanese tea ceremony (otherwise known as Cha-no-yu) which then became well established as part of the Japanese culture.

-Since then it has been enjoyed in Japan for its rich flavour but has only recently caught the rest of the world by storm.
+Since then it has been enjoyed in Japan for its rich flavour but in the last few years it's caught the rest of the world by storm in a huge way.

 Hojicha Powder